Wednesday 24 July 2024

 OCI - WAF - Web Application Firewall

-WAF supports two types of Enforcements.
+Moreover, WAF supports two types of enforcements to ensure comprehensive protection.

 • WAF on OCI Load Balancer